Oelnbod/notes/new-laptop-to-gnu-linux.md

 - Pop!_OS.
 Could be configured to be more tolderable, depends if the dock can be aligned to the bottom left like on windows.

 ## Software
-- https://github.com/winapps-org/winapps appears to support ms office and other utility programs.
+- https://github.com/winapps-org/winapps appears to support ms office and other utility programs, prob best to just use webapps.